johnreitano/agent-os/profiles/default/commands/customize-standards-for-tech-stack/customize-standards-for-tech-stack.md

 ### Step 2: Customize standards

-Where possible, customize the generalized content of the standards described in the files `agent-os/standards/**/*.md` with content specific to the technologies described in `agent-os/product/tech-stack.md`.
-This new content should be written in such a way that when subsequently used in a prompt to generate code, the code will comply with the well-known best practices for the technologies of the tech stack.
-Think hard about this.
+The content in the files `agent-os/standards/**/*.md` can be divided into three categories:
+    1. Content that can usefully be updated or extended to be specific to the technologies in this project's tech stack (`agent-os/product/tech-stack.md`).
+Update or extend this content in such a way that when subsequently used in a prompt to generate code, the code will comply with the well-known best practices for the technologies of the tech stack
+    2. Content that doesn't need to be customized because it is already applicable as is to the tech stack.
+Leave this content unchanged.
+For example, this category likely inludes the content related to version control (`standards/global/version-control.md`).
+    3. Content that should be removed because it is not applicable to the tech stack.
+Remove this content.

 **Verification required:** Confirm customization edits were successfully applied to all relevant files before proceeding.